CobaltSoixante/learning-Springboot-React-Aws-Rest-imageUpload/AW_readme.txt

     - The link for us is: "facebook/create-react-app: Set up a modern web app ... - GitHub"
     - Go down on the page - you'll see:
     #Quick Overview
+    ### AW: wherever it says 'my-app' - replace with 'frontend' - this is our directory for the FRONTEND.
     npx create-react-app my-app
     cd my-app
     npm start
-    # wherever it says 'my-app' - replace with 'frontend' - this is our directory for the FRONTEND.
 (*) On our LOCAL machine/projects:
     cd src/main  # This is where our projects already exists, the BACKEND already exists under the 'java' subdirectory. npx create-react-app frontend # "bootstrap" a basic React app in a subdirectory 'frontend'